david-grs/optiver_trading_game_client/README.md

 ### Execution protocol specification
-In order to trade, you need to send an order to the exchange (via TCP).
+In order to trade, you need to send an order to the exchange (via UDP).
 Every order is acknowledged by the exchange

 #### Order message fields